-We evaluate federated learning behavior using two observable quantities: \emph{accuracy} and \emph{communication effort}.
-Accuracy is reported both as the maximum test accuracy achieved over all communication rounds and as the average accuracy across rounds.
-Communication effort is measured as the number of communication rounds required to reach a fixed accuracy threshold, set to 60\% across all datasets.
+\textbf{Evaluation Metrics.} We evaluate federated learning behavior using two observable quantities: \emph{accuracy} and \emph{communication effort}.
+Accuracy is reported as both the maximum test accuracy attained during training and the average test accuracy across communication rounds.
+Communication effort is the number of rounds required to reach the fixed accuracy threshold of 60\%.

-To assess the diagnostic value of the proposed complexity metric, we analyze correlations between accuracy, effort, and the estimated complexity values.
-In particular, we examine how changes in federated environment complexity $f(d)$ and intrinsic complexity $f(X)$ relate to observed learning behavior, and whether the combined complexity metric $F(d,X)$ provides a stronger predictive signal than either component alone.